mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 community: harrison
 ---

-Languages are complicated, and every language is complicated in different ways that can be hard to understand.
-Some form words from multiple characters while others have symbols that represent entire concepts.
-Some features words without pluralization or gender and rely on context for that while others have two or more genders for words.
+Languages are complicated, and every language is complicated in different ways that can be hard to understand without learning every single one of them.
+Some languages form words from multiple characters while others have symbols that represent entire concepts.
+Some feature words without pluralization or gender and rely on context for that while others have two or even more genders for words.
 Some are very phonetic while others pronounce words seemingly at random (*cough* English, though *cough*).

-Thanks to a tremendous contribution from then community member Elias Nahum long ago, we have full support for translation throughout Mattermost, and thanks to our community of translators, Mattermost is usable by many people speaking a variety of different languages.
+Thanks to a tremendous contribution long ago from then community member Elias Nahum, we have full support for translation throughout Mattermost, and thanks to our community of translators, Mattermost is usable by many people speaking a variety of different languages.

-Because we support so many languages now, we have to be aware of how to keep our applications properly translatable.
+Because we support so many languages, we have to be aware of how to keep our applications properly translatable.
 There's many easy mistakes you can make when writing an application in one language that can make it difficult to translate into others.
-We use [react-intl](https://formatjs.io/docs/react-intl/) in our client-side applications and [go-i18n](https://github.com/nicksnyder/go-i18n) on the server which both offer a variety of tools to help with this, but we still run into issues occasionally that they can't fix.
-Here's a few examples of problems that we've run into and how to solve them.
+We use [react-intl](https://formatjs.io/docs/react-intl/) in our client-side applications and [go-i18n](https://github.com/nicksnyder/go-i18n) on the server which both offer a variety of features to help with this, but we can still cause problems if we're not careful when using translated text.
+Here's a few examples of common problems that we've run into and how to solve them.

-## Mistake 1: Not translating something at all
+## Mistake 1: Not translating something

-This one is definitely the easiest to avoid, but it can particularly catch people who aren't used to using a system like we have.
+This one is definitely the easiest to avoid, but it can still catch people who aren't used to writing applications outside their native language.

-The easiest way for this to happen is if someone simply forgets to add a translation for something.
 For example, suppose someone is adding a new button to the web app using React.
-It's easy enough to just write
+If they forget to make it to use react-intl, they may write something like this:

 ```jsx
 function MyButton() {